Check out the recent activities and accomplishments of former classmates.

 Evan Bennett (MM ’10) was appointed the Learning and Engagement Manager at Seattle Opera in February 2017.

-Marc Day (MM ’11) sung on the 2017 Grammy-nominated Steinberg: Passion Weekrecording with the Clarion Choir.
+Marc Day (MM ’11) sang on the 2017 Grammy-nominated Steinberg: Passion Week recording with the Clarion Choir.

-Benjamin Dickerson (BM ’17) join Florida Grand Opera’s Young Artists Program for the 2017-18 season.
+Benjamin Dickerson (BM ’17) joined Florida Grand Opera’s Young Artists Program for the 2017-18 season.

-Chelsea Rose Friedlander (MM ’12) performed the role of Lucy in Menotti’s The Telephone with Light Opera of New Jersey in November 2016.
-She will make her Dayton Opera debut in February 2017 as Blonden in Die Entführung aus dem Serail.
-Ms. Friedlander will then continue on as the Artist in Residence singing Opera Outreach programs throughout schools in Ohio and will conclude with Dayton Opera as Frasquita in Carmen in May 2017. www.chelseafriedlander.com
+Chelsea Rose Friedlander (MM ’12) made her Dayton Opera debut in February 2017 as Blonden in Die Entführung aus dem Serail.
+Ms. Friedlander then continued on as the Artist in Residence singing Opera Outreach programs throughout schools in Ohio and concluded with Dayton Opera as Frasquita in Carmen in May 2017. www.chelseafriedlander.com

 Samuel Gelber (BM ’11) was appointed Artistic Administrator of Los Angeles Opera in February 2017.
 In his role, he oversees casting and artistic administration in close collaboration with Plácido Domingo, James Conlon, and Christopher Koelsch.

-Michael Gracco (BM ’17) joins Tulsa Opera’s Young Artist program.
+Michael Gracco (BM ’17) joined Tulsa Opera’s Young Artist program.

 Juliana Han (MM ’10) is currently finishing her doctorate in collaborative piano at the Juilliard School.
 She cofounded and codirects the Piedmont Chamber Music Festival, an annual, one-week long chamber music festival in Piedmont, California.
-The festival, which has its second season in August 2017, presents three mainstage concerts featuring prominent chamber musicians from all over the country, educational events such as children’s concerts, and community events at local institutions such as homeless shelters and nursing homes. www.piedmontcmf.org
+The festival, which had its second season in August 2017, presented three mainstage concerts featuring prominent chamber musicians from all over the country, educational events such as children’s concerts, and community events at local institutions such as homeless shelters and nursing homes.

 Alexandra Hany (MM ’17) won a Trumpet position with the Air Force Band of the Golden West.

-George Hemcher (MM ’13) joins Sarasota Opera as the Education and Music Administration Assistant and Assistant Conductor for their Youth Opera Program.
+George Hemcher (MM ’13) joined Sarasota Opera as the Education and Music Administration Assistant and Assistant Conductor for their Youth Opera Program.

-Briana Hunter (MM ’12) joins Glimmerglass Festival this summer performing the role of Annie in Porgy and Bess and covering Arsamene in Xerxes.
+Briana Hunter (MM ’12) joined Glimmerglass Festival this past summer performing the role of Annie in Porgy and Bess and covering Arsamene in Xerxes.

-Michael Jarrett (MM ’16) has won a position with the New World Symphony in the 2016-17 season.
+Michael Jarrett (MM ’16) won a position with the New World Symphony in the 2016-17 season.

 Blake-Anthony Johnson (’16) made his solo debut with the Cincinnati Symphony Orchestra on May 5, 2017.

-Joo Won Kang (MM ’11) is making his Opera Maine debut in Verdi’s La Traviata in summer 2017.
+Joo Won Kang (MM ’11) made his Opera Maine debut performing as Germont in La Traviata in July 2017.

 Katharina Kang (BM ’14) received a job as section viola in the New York City Ballet Orchestra.

-David Kaverman (MM ’10) is making his Equity and National Tour debuts as Smokey Robinson in Motown the Musical! www.davidkaverman.com
+David Kaverman (MM ’10) made his Equity and National Tour debuts as Smokey Robinson in Motown the Musical! www.davidkaverman.com

-Beomjae Kim (MM ’14, AD ’17) won the 2017 Astral Artists National Auditions and will be joining their distinguished roster in the fall.
+Beomjae Kim (MM ’14, AD ’17) won the 2017 Astral Artists National Auditions and joined their distinguished roster in the fall.

 M. Hayne Kim (BM ’12) has been appointed as full-time lecturer at the Princess Galyani Vadhana Institute of Music in Bangkok, Thailand and will begin working for the school in July 2017.

-Brittany Lasch (BM ’10) won the 2017 Astral Artists National Auditions and will be joining their distinguished roster in the fall.
+Brittany Lasch (BM ’10) won the 2017 Astral Artists National Auditions and joined their distinguished roster in the fall.

 Julie Lawrence (BM ’10, MM ’12) premiered Sonata for Violin and Piano by MSM alumnus composer Kyle Werner (MM ’11, DMA ’14) with MSM alumna Sohyun Ahn (PS ’02) on the Geneva Conservatory of Music faculty recital in New York City on March 11, 2017.
 Also on the program was the premiere of Fete Paradiso, a piano trio by MSM faculty member J. Mark Stambaugh.
 Julie published her article “An In-depth Look at Vibrato Practices of the 17th and 18th Centuries According to Primary Sources of the Time” in the peer-reviewed American String Teachers Journal.
 As a Baroque violinist, Julie performed Concerto Op.
 7, no. 8 by Albinoni at Rutgers University, NJ and at the Park Avenue Christian Church in its concert series.
 She also performed for inmates on Rikers Island with the Chelsea Symphony.
-Julie is the Concertmaster of the Rutgers Symphony Orchestra as a DMA candidate at Rutgers University.
-In May 2016 she married Ryan Lawrence.
+Julie was invited to present a master class on baroque violin at Berry College in Rome, Georgia and performed the Telemann Concerto for Two Violins on baroque violin at Rutgers University in December 2017.

-Pascal Le Boeuf (BM ’07, MM ’10) and Remy Le Boeuf (BM ’07, MM ’09), The Le Boeuf Brothers, released their new album, Imaginist, on October 14, 2016 in collaboration with the JACK Quartet and are touring the West Coast in November and Canada this spring.
+Pascal Le Boeuf (BM ’07, MM ’10) and Remy Le Boeuf (BM ’07, MM ’09), The Le Boeuf Brothers, released their new album, Imaginist, on October 14, 2016 in collaboration with the JACK Quartet.
 Imaginist was selected as a music pick of the week by the New York Times.
+Pascal received a 2018 Grammy nomination in the Best Instrumental Composition category for “Alkaline,” a track from imaginist.

 Shi Li (MM ’16) made his Metropolitan Opera stage debut in the chorus of Der fliegende Holländer in April 2017.